-The method of protecting information by encrypting it isn’t a recent solution.
-The Greeks and Egyptians used cryptography thousands of years ago to protect important messages from unwanted eyes.
+Encryption isn’t a recent creation.
+Thousands of years ago, Greeks and Egyptians used cryptography (a form of encryption) to keep important messages safe from prying eyes.

-Before we delve into how encryption works, let’s start by first looking at the history of encryption.
+Before we take a look at how modern encryption works, let’s take a quick look at the history of encryption.

 History of Encryption